-- 5.6 All issues highlighted in the Annual Internal Audit Report have been raised with relevant managers and actions are being taken to achieve improvements. - 5.7 In February 2014, the Secretary of State for Communities and Local Government confirmed the Authority's grant settlement for 2014/15 (year 4 of the 2010 Comprehensive Spending Review (CSR)) and provisional settlement for 2015/2016.
-The grant reduction of £5.6m in 2014/1015 has been managed by reviews to services following the implementation of the Building upon Success programme which set the agenda for change against the backdrop of the CSR and an increase in Council Tax. - 5.8 It is clear from the Chancellor's December 2013 Autumn Statement that reductions in public expenditure will continue.
-With the trend of cuts to government grant continuing into future years, the Authority faces considerable financial pressures which could result in difficulties to deliver an efficient and effective service, which in turn would increase the risk to the communities of the West Midlands.
+- 5.6 All issues highlighted in the Annual Internal Audit Report have been raised with relevant managers and actions have been taken to achieve improvements. - 5.7 In February 2015, the Minister for Local Government confirmed the Authority's grant settlement for 2015/16.
+The grant reduction of £6.2m in 2015/1016 has been managed by reviews to services and an increase in Council Tax.
+At this stage there is no certainty what level of grant reductions will apply to this Authority after 2015/16.
+However, what is clear from the Chancellor's December 2014 Autumn Statement is that reductions in public expenditure will continue. - 5.8 With the trend of cuts to government grant continuing into future years, the Authority faces considerable financial pressures which could result in difficulties to deliver an efficient and effective service, which in turn would increase the risk to the communities of the West Midlands.
 A key aim for the Authority is to therefore deliver a more efficient and effective service to the community whilst ensuring the stability of the Authority's financial position remains.